QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Farodet/Farodet.md

   </table>
 </div>

-The Roslan people are the first new ethnic group to be formed from the [Farodet](Farodet) people, settling in what is now known as [Roslaya](Roslaya), [Grenneria](../../Map/Grenneria/Grenneria).
+The Roslan people are the first new ethnic group to be formed from the [[Farodet|Farodet]] people, settling in what is now known as [[Roslaya]], [[../../Map/Grenneria/Grenneria|Grenneria]].
 The Roslan language is an evolution of the lost Farodet language and sounds similar to Vyrran and Kiel, but with enough difference to make cross-lingual communication difficult.
 It has changed so much since ancient times - both in speech and in writing - that ancient Farodet text is unreadable to Roslans and remains untranslated.

 ### Vyrran people